hadilq/java-persian-calendar/README.md

 ## Add to dependencies

-This single class library is added to [jcenter](https://bintray.com/hadilq/Asparsa/Persian-Calendar), so you can use add them to your Android project as following.
+This single class library is added to [jcenter](https://bintray.com/hadilq/Asparsa/Persian-Calendar), so you can add it to your Android project as the following.
 Before gradle `3.0`

 ```Gradle
 dependencies {